s-ball/pyimgren/docs/usage.rst

       -D, --debug           print a line per rename -X, --dry_run         process normally except no rename occurs

 This internally starts a :class:`~.Renamer` with the options passed as parameter.
-If option `-D|--debug` is present a `StreamHandler` is configured to process Debug level message in the `logging` module.
-Then, the :class:`~.Renamer` runs its :meth:`rename` method if the `-b|--back` option is not present, else the :meth:`back` method.
+If option ``-D|--debug`` is present a :class:`StreamHandler` is configured to process Debug level message in the :mod:`logging` module.
+Then, the :class:`~.Renamer` runs its :meth:`~.rename` method if the ``-b|--back`` option is not present, else the :meth:`~.back` method.

 .. _py_launch:

 Special case
 ************

-On Windows, the Python script directories are commonly not in the PATH, and users use the `py` launcher to start the interpretor or the scripts.
-In that case, the `pyimgren` package can be started from the command line as a module:
+On Windows, the Python script directories are commonly not in the PATH, and users use the :program:`py` launcher to start the interpretor or the scripts.
+In that case, the ``pyimgren`` package can be started from the command line as a module:

 .. code-block:: none